 Mauri uses ingredients from its hydroponic rooftop garden and offers a contemporary Italian dining experience with a touch of tradition.
 Here, expect conscious cuisine that respects seasonality and the origin of each ingredient, handled with care to showcase the purest flavours.
 Open for dinner only, choose from an à la carte menu, or go for the seasonal tasting menu.

 Seasalt’s beachfront Sunday brunch is famous across Bali.
 Understandably, the Seafood Brunch has a sea-to-table concept with an array of delectable dishes.
 Carving stations and sushi counters are plentiful, and fresh oysters are served in heaps.

 Mason is an Australian restaurant in Canggu.
 It makes charcuterie and cheese in-house, and food critics love the halloumi and chicken served here.
 Try the homemade sorbet served with shortbread, and you’ll be back for more.

 Da Maria (Seminyak)

 Da Maria is a modern Italian restaurant with interiors by Roman architect Lazzarini Pickering.
 Inspired by the island of Capri, it serves edgy Italian cuisine with a side of music, fashion and art.
-This is where you head to when you want a pizza in the wee hours of the morning, and when not just any pizza will do.
+Head here when you want a pizza in the wee hours of the morning, and when not just any pizza will do.

 Folie claims to be ‘a love child between two grand food cultures, neither West nor East, but an attempt to discover something in between’.
 Chef Stephane Simond who has experience in Michelin-starred restaurants, believes a good chef must be obsessed with food.
 Delicious salads, meat, seafood, pasta, sandwiches, cakes, quiches, macarons and a boatload of desserts are served in spaces that ensure utter privacy.